hollow tine aerator

 De-compacting equipment removes a plug or core of soil from the lawn thus improving aeration and drainage and reducing compaction

-Hollow tining or coring is the removal of cores from the lawn and is a very good way to aerate AND relieve compaction.
-It will also improve drying which is beneficial in the autumn when the rains start, particularly if you have a moss problem.
-It's not advised in the spring because you need to conserve moisture as the sun gets stronger!
+Hollow tining or coring is the removal of cores from the lawn.
+It is a very good way to aerate and relieve compaction while also improving drying.
+This is beneficial in the autumn when the rains start, particularly if you have a moss problem.
+However, it's not advised in the spring because you need to conserve moisture as the sun gets stronger!

-Coring equipment for lawns revolves primarily around two types of aerator.
-There is the hand held hollow tine fork which is a bit like a garden fork but with hollow tubes rather than spikes.
-Then there are petrol powered hollow tine aerators.
+Coring equipment for lawns revolves primarily around two types of aerators.
+The hand-held hollow tine fork is a bit like a garden fork but has hollow tubes rather than spikes.
+Then there are petrol-powered hollow tine aerators.
 The ‘lawn variety’ has several rotating drums totalling 30 plus corers.
 They won’t go much deeper than about 2” but will do a good job.
-They’re expensive but luckily are readily available at hire shops and can often be fitted with solid spikes if preferred.
+They’re expensive but, luckily, are readily available at hire shops and can often be fitted with solid spikes if preferred.

 The ‘sports turf’ variety has a cam action that punches the spikes or corers into the lawn.
-These penetrate deeper, have a greater density and less surface disruption.
+These penetrate deeper, have greater density, and cause less surface disruption.
 The downside is that they are hard to turn on lawns and will do serious (and dangerous) bouncing on any rocks or rubble in your lawn.
-These are perfect for ornamental lawns with a fairly stone free soil profile.
+These are perfect for ornamental lawns with a fairly stone-free soil profile.